RConsortium/censusguide/README.md

 If you have a specific question about an R package you are using, the best resource is normally the package maintainer.
 The CRAN page for each R package contains the email address of a Maintainer.

-If you have a more general R question, or if you are unable to contact the package maintainer, then you might try asking your question on StackOverflow using the R tag ([link](https://stackoverflow.com/tags/r)).
+If you have a more general R question, or if you are unable to contact the package maintainer, then you might try asking your question on StackOverflow using the tag "R" ([link](https://stackoverflow.com/tags/r)).
+When asking questions on R, it is normally helpful to provide a reproducible example.
+You can learn more about reproducible examples [here](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example#5963610).